blank

 1. A space to be filled in on a form or template.

-2. Provisional words printed in italics (instead of blank spaces) in a bill before Parliament, being matters of practical detail, of which the final form will be settled in Committee [since the 19th century].
+2. Provisional words printed in italics (instead of blank spaces) in a bill before Parliament, being matters of practical detail, of which the final form is to be settled in committee [since the 19th century].

 1. An empty form without substance; anything insignificant; nothing at all [since the 17th century].